adobe/coral-spectrum/coral-guide/manual/upgrade.md

 Needless to say, the Spectrum Theme is the only theme currently being supported and updated, with designers from all EC contributing to its features.

-Coral Spectrum leverages the [Spectrum CSS](http://spectrum-css.corp.adobe.com/) framework to style components including the Spectrum SVG icons.
+Coral Spectrum leverages the [Spectrum CSS](https://github.com/adobe/spectrum-css) framework to style components including the Spectrum SVG icons.
-To request new icons, please follow the instructions listed on http://icons.corp.adobe.com.
-Ideally, the icon team should be creating or reviewing every icon for every Adobe experience.

 ### Performance